 Olukai offers some of the best premium comfort for any shoe.
 Their marketing tells us it’s like “walking on wet sand”, and after about two years in one of the slippers, I can confirm that it does feel like it molds to your foot in the same manner.
 It’s more than just hype, it’s a fantastic fit that only gets better with time.

 The Ku’i speaks to the ladies, and while it may not be small and packable to be ideal for travelling, it’s worth a bit of extra bulk and weight to keep moms happy!
+The rubber sole lets you get away with walking around outside, something mom loved while visiting the Nita Lake Lodge in Whistler.
 And if you’re on a plane for more than three hours, it’s nice to have a pair of slippers that you can still walk quite a bit in… at least to get to the baggage claim to put on some “real” shoes.

 Airports aside, these are also great at home, and with the durable outsole you can go for neighbourhood walks without wrecking them.